-We worship God in the Anglican Tradition.
-As we worship, we seek God's truth, grow in Christ, and proclaim God's Word to the world.
+We worship God in the Anglican Tradition, seek God's truth, grow in Christ, and proclaim God's Word to the world.
 This is the center of this parish's focus.
 From this worship experience, our actions of outreach and missions go beyond the congregational boundaries.
-We work in joy to bring the good news of God's love as witnessed in the Son empowered by the Holy Spirit.
+We work in joy to bring the Good News of God's love and care to the world around us.

 The History of St. Philip - Davieshire